simplygreatwork/heroic/readme.md

 })
 ```

-Or find a component's child by it's index.
+Or find a component's child by its index.

 ```javascript
 Component.ready(({ component }) => {